Wartburg's Comprehensive Academic Support Program

 - Team-building experiences for new students

-- Mentoring of new students by Orange EXCELeration faculty mentors and College Achievement Program upper-class students
+- Mentoring of new students by Orange EXCELeration faculty mentors, student Orientation Leaders and Peer Mentors in the igKnight Mentoring program

 ONGOING SOCIAL AND DEVELOPMENTAL ACTIVITIES